Interested in being a Lyft Driver?

-If you’re looking for a full-time job, you can make up to $35/hour driving as many hours as you choose.
+If you’re looking for a full-time job, you can make money driving as many hours as you choose.

-You can also qualify for a slew of bonuses and additional monetary perks of which only drivers for Lyft can take advantage.
+You can also qualify for a slew of bonuses and additional monetary perks that only drivers for Lyft can take advantage of.

 We’ll discuss all of them in detail.